RodneyShag/AWS_S3/readme.md

     - `Specific operation(s): CreateBucket`
   1. Create a "CloudWatch Rule" that will tie the "CloudWatch Event" to a Lambda function (that will delete the created bucket).

+"Chapter 7 - Event Notifications" shows a simpler workflow for responding to sending notifications based on actions done in s3.

 # Chapter 5 - Security: Data Protection